Jerusus/discordwebdiplomacy/README.md

 A webDiplomacy bot for Discord

-This bot will send a notification in your Discord channel when a new turn has just started.
+This bot provides a Discord integration for your webDiplomacy games.
+It is most suited for non-live games (i.e., games with turn lengths longer than 1 hour).
+It will send a notification in your Discord channel when a new turn has just begun.
+The bot also allows you to send and receive messages from other players.
 At the moment, a server channel can only be subscribed to a single game at a time, and a user can only receive notifications for a single game at a time.

 **Click [here](https://discordapp.com/oauth2/authorize?&client_id=711268026191708283&scope=bot&permissions=0) to add this bot to your Discord server, or send this link to your server owner.**